aRSSapp/arss-web/README.md

 * Create account with wordpress.com for entry level
 * Other CMS available e.g. Hugo - _TODO: investigate!_

+## Questions

+* Is it social if you can't react?
+* You can reshare but how to respond?
+* How do you decentralise comments?
+* Encourage blog comments but with tools to limit spam, hate, trolls (e.g. Facebook and Instagram ML replacing comments with snakes 🐍, Microsoft's machine learning algorithm)

 ## How to get involved?

 - Contribute to the project on [Github](https://github.com/aRSSapp)